Leafwing-Studios/leafwing-website/content/blog/design-by-stumble/index.md

 But, this outlook generally doesn't lead to good outcomes.
 Obviously, following this instinct blindly leads to very derivitive work, but there are lot of more subtle issues at play here.
-I've seen a lot of designs and projects by amateur designers that feel boring, derivative, bloated in scope, and full of vestigial features.
+I've seen a lot of designs and projects by amateur designers that feel boring, derivative, bloated in scope, full of vestigial features and lacking in cohesion.
 It's probably the most common single problem I see when reviewing designs by hobbyists, especially those working solo.
 So, what's going on here, why does this happen, and how can we do better?